20+ Creative Fundraising Ideas for Individuals

 Instead of just picking a number, break it down.
 If your goal is $1,000, that could be twenty friends donating $50 each, or ten friends donating $100.
 Seeing it in smaller pieces makes it feel instantly more achievable for both you and your supporters.
 Your goal should feel like a stretch, but not impossible.
 You can always raise it later if you hit it early!

-Write a Story That Connects
+How to Write a Story That Truly Connects

 The single most important part of your fundraiser is your “why.”
 People are inspired to give when they feel a genuine connection to a cause, and your story is that bridge.
 Your supporters need to understand the purpose behind your efforts, and sharing why you bike can significantly increase engagement.